Universal Multilayer Network Exploration by Random Walk with Restart: Results

 We designed a Leave-One-Out Cross-Validation (LOOCV) protocol inspired by F.Mordelet and J.P.Vert \cite{Mordelet2011} and A.Valdeolivas et al. \citep{Valdeolivas2018}.
-The protocol assesses the reconstruction of left-out data using the data remaining in the network.
-In the case of the biological multilayer network, we left-out data from the gene-disease bipartite network: the edges associating genes with a given disease are removed one by one.
-Each time a gene-disease edge is removed, the corresponding gene is considered as the left-out gene.
-The remaining genes associated with the same disease are used as seed(s), together with the disease node when the disease network is considered in the RWR.
-We considered only diseases associated with at least two genes.
+In this protocol, we systematically leave-out some known associations and assess the reconstruction of this left-out data using the data remaining in the network (Supplementary Note 4.A and Fig. S9).
+In the case of the biological multilayer network,we systematically left-out known gene-disease associations.
+More specifically, for each disease associated with at least two genes, each gene is remove one-by-one and considered as the left-out gene.
+The remaining gene(s) associated with the same disease are used as seed(s).
+When the disease network is considered in the evaluation, the disease node is used as seed together with the gene node(s).
 The RWR algorithm is then applied, and all the network nodes are scored according to their proximity to the seed(s).
 The rank of the gene node that was left-out in the ongoing run is recorded.
-The gene left-out process is repeated iteratively.
+The perfect ranking for the left-out gene is 1; the closer the rank is to 1, the better the prediction.
+The gene left-out process is repeated iteratively for all the genes.
 Finally, the Cumulative Distribution Function (CDF) of the ranks of the left-out genes is plotted (Fig. 3).
-The CDF displays the percentage of left-out genes that are ranked by the RWR within the top-K ranked gene nodes.
-The CDFs are used to evaluate and compare the performance of the RWR using different combinations of biological networks: the protein-protein interactions (PPI) network, the gene multiplex network, the multilayer network composed of the gene multiplex and disease monoplex networks, and the multilayer network composed of the gene multiplex, disease monoplex, and drug multiplex networks (Fig. 3 panel A.1).
+The CDF displays the ratio of left-out genes that are ranked by the RWR within the top-$K$ ranked gene nodes.
+The CDFs are used to evaluate and compare the performance of the RWR applied to different combinations of biological networks: the protein-protein interactions (PPI) network alone, the gene multiplex network, the multilayer network composed of the gene multiplex and the disease monoplex networks, and the multilayer network composed of the gene and drug multiplex networks and the disease monoplex network (Fig. 3a).